 Our revenues are derived primarily from sales of aligners, impression kits, whitening gel, retainers, and other oral care products, as well as interest earned on SmilePay.
-Revenues are recorded based on the amount that is expected to be collected, which considers implicit price concessions, discounts, and returns.
+Revenues are recorded based on the amount that is expected to be collected, which considers implicit price concessions, discounts and returns.
 Revenues include revenue recognized from orders shipped in the current period, as well as deferred revenue recognized from orders in prior periods.
-We offer our members the option of paying the entire \$1,895 cost of their clear aligner treatment upfront or enrolling in SmilePay, our convenient monthly payment plan requiring a \$250 down payment and an average monthly payment of \$85 for 24 months.
+We offer our members the option of paying the entire cost of their clear aligner treatment upfront or enrolling in SmilePay, our convenient monthly payment plan requiring a down payment and a monthly payment for 24 months.

 Financing revenue includes interest earned on SmilePay aligner orders shipped in prior periods.
-Our average APR is approximately 17%, which is included in the \$85 monthly payment.
+Our average APR is approximately 18%, which is included in the monthly payment.